 Wayanad Facts: Wayanad is a beautiful hill station district located at the foot of the Western Ghats (UNESCO World Natural Heritage Site).
 The little settlements here are great for a period of rest and leisure, with rolling green hillsides surrounded by misty-clad peaks and studded with luxury tea, coffee, and spice farms – the area is recognized among locals for its magnificent natural beauty.
 To safeguard the various creatures that reside here, a portion of the territory has been declared a Wildlife Sanctuary, and it is possible to travel through the forest reserves.
 This is one of the few spots in India where you may nearly always observe wild elephants, as well as deer, bison, and langur monkeys if you’re lucky.

-We’ll travel another 260 miles today to reach Cochin.
+We’ll travel another 260 Km today to reach Cochin.
 The estimated driving time is 6 hours and 30 minutes.

-To get to your hotel after arriving in Kochi, use a taxi.
+After arrival in Kochi, Transfer to your Hotel.
 You’ll be staying at Fort Kochi, a UNESCO World Heritage Site in the heart of the city.
 There are some of South India’s most remarkable buildings here, including the classic Chinese fishing nets and antique Portuguese, Dutch, and British architecture.

 On the way back, we’ll stop at the Jewish Quarter, St. Francis Church, and the Chinese fishing nets for a tour of Fort Cochin.